-Kraków is said to be an unofficial cultural capital of Poland.
+Kraków is said to be an unofficial cultural capital of Poland, attracting over 12 million visitors each year.
 Located in the South is an excellent place to visit either when on winter or summer holiday.
 It was granted by European Union the title European Capital of Culture in year 2000.
-When you visit Krakow you will stop wondering why it attracts seven million visitors per year.

 The main landmarks are located near the Main Market Square, you will find there St. Mary’s Basilica and the Sukiennice Cloth Hall.
 If you are into old castles with many legends Wawel Castle is definitely a mustsee for you.
 Worth visiting are the National Art Museum, the Zygmunt Bell at the Wawel Cathedral, and the medieval St Florian’s Gate with the Barbican along the Royal Coronation Route.

 Ventus Rosa Apartments, small hotel in centre of Kraków.

 If you want to experience something really exceptional – you must see Kazimierz after dark.
 It is the district of Krakow known for being home of Jewish community from the 14th century till the Second World War.
 With its unique design of houses, many petite coffie bars, pubs and live music everywhere catches your insides and gives unforgetable memories you can share wth your friends.

 You should also find interesting Jagiellonian University established in 1364 by Casimir III The Great as the oldest institution of higher education in Poland and second in Central Europe.
 It’s Library is one of the largest in Poland and holding over 6,5 million volumes.

 St. Mary’s Basilica